boxiangliu/covseq/README.md

 2. Click on the table column header "Data source platform" to show CNGB first
 3. Select CNGB samples
 4. Click on Download Sequence data to download FASTA sequences -> Move the FASTA files to `../data/cngb/fasta/`
+5. Click on the gear icon on the top right corner -> Select all columns
-5. Click on Download Excel to download metadata -> Move metadata to `../data/cngb/metadata/`
+6. Click on Download Excel to download metadata -> Move metadata to `../data/cngb/metadata/`

 ### Preprocess